nicklambourne/eecs-thesis-template/README.md

 # pure)
 bazel sync # This downloads the requisite Bazel tooling
 ```

+Once the toolchains are set up, the first thing you'll want to do
+is head to `common/tex/globals.tex` and fill in your name, student
+number, supervisor etc. These values will then be used to populate
+both documents.

 ## Building Docs Locally
 To build the proposal document, run the following Bazel command: